 Simmer milk in saucepan, slowly adding in sugar.
 Simmer together.

 Slice Vanilla bean and scoop out the inside.
 Add to simmering milk and sugar mixture.
 You can also throw in the entire vanilla bean and remove it during the straining process.

-- Pour combined mixture back into your pan and whisk on low heat.
+- Pour combined mixture back into your saucepan and whisk on low heat.
 Continue until mixture thickens.
-Watch carefully because the eggs my start to scramble.
+Watch carefully because the eggs may start to scramble.